ipfs/ipfs-docs/docs/concepts/ipld.md

 ## IPLD and "The Merkle Forest"

 The heart of IPLD is to unify data models.
-Links can be traversed across protocols, opening endless possibilities.
+Links can be traversed across data formats, opening endless possibilities.
 Imagine having an Ethereum contract referencing data on IPFS.
 Or having a torrent file link to Zcash.
 Instead of having one large Merkle tree, as with Bitcoin and Ethereum, IPFS uses IPLD to unite the many Merkle trees into what is coined as the Merkle Forest. 🌳🌲🌴

 ## Further resources